jklsnt/taproot3/src/history/history10/KBhHIST201LittleIceAge.md

 ---

 # The Little Ice Age
 Global climate changes **between the 1550s-1750s** causes increased temperatures in the Northern Hemisphere.
-Historians call this "The Little Ice Age"
+Historians call this "The Little Ice Age".

 ## Theories of Causes
 See [[KBhHIST201TheoriesOfLittleIceAge]]